Fairfield Heights zoning & planning overlays

 Is Fairfield Heights bushfire-prone?

-Little to none of Fairfield Heights is mapped as bushfire-prone (the Fairfield average is 10%).
+Bushfire mapping covers Fairfield Heights and little to none of it is mapped as bushfire-prone (the Fairfield average is 10%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Fairfield Heights?